 - A federal, state, or local government agency whose mail is regarded as Official Mail. - A contractor who sends out prepaid mail on behalf of a military service, provided the mail is endorsed "Contents for Official Use - Exempt from Customs Requirements." - c.
 A business mailer who enters volume mailings through a business mail entry unit (BMEU) or other bulk mail acceptance location, completes a postage statement at the time of entry, pays postage through an advance deposit account, and uses a permit imprint for postage payment.
-For this purpose, the categories of mail that qualify are as follows: - (1) Priority Mail International Flat Rate Envelopes. - (2) First-Class Mail International service. - (3) International Priority Airmail (IPA) service. - (4) International Surface Air Lift (ISAL) service.
+For this purpose, the categories of mail that qualify are as follows: - (1) Priority Mail International Flat Rate Envelopes, except for contents allowed under 123.623b. - (2) First-Class Mail International service. - (3) International Priority Airmail (IPA) service. - (4) International Surface Air Lift (ISAL) service.